Coos County to expand forest lands

 The new land, which is located on Seven Devils Road near Big Creek in Coos Bay, is estimated to cost the county about $1.5 million.

-According to County Counsel Nathaniel Johnson, who spoke at Tuesday’s meeting, the board had previously discussed and authorized Coos County Forester Lance Morgan to make an offer on the property.
+According to County Counsel Nathaniel Johnson, who spoke at the meeting, the board had previously discussed and authorized Coos County Forester Lance Morgan to make an offer on the property.

 In order to complete the transaction, the board also delegated and authorized Morgan to sign all the documents necessary to finalize the purchase.
 The funds to purchase the land will come from the county’s forestry fund.